navid-m/scarmk/docs/stdlib/crypto.md

 `xor_cipher(string text, string key) -> string`

-Apply XOR cipher to a given text using the provided key.
 Return the raw string result of XOR between text and key characters.

 ### xor_cipher_hex